 UPDATE: On December 1, 2020, a group of Iranian hackers accessed an unprotected industrial control system at an Israeli water facility.
 The hackers were able to access a human-machine interface (HMI) system directly connected to the internet without any cyber protection for a reclaimed water reservoir.
 The owner made changes to prevent access to the HMI system without authentication after the hackers posted a video about their exploit.

 While neither nation is officially claiming responsibility for any of these incidents, there might be additional incidents as both countries have stated they will respond accordingly if a cyberattack is used against them.
 We will keep updating this page as more unfolds.

 Bookmark this page for the latest updates to this developing situation

 Shipping and ports go hand-in-hand.
-A disruption to one creates a ripple effect for the other.
-This is a fact we've already seen first-hand with the current global pandemic and oil crash.
+Disruption to one creates a ripple effect for the other — this is a fact we've already seen first-hand with the current global pandemic and oil crash.

 From another perspective, Lloyd's of London looked at the estimated damage of a coordinated cyber-attack against ports.
-In their worst-case scenario, a coordinated cyber-attack on 15 Asian ports would cost $110 billion dollars.
-Additionally, 92% of the estimated costs from the cyber-attack were uninsured.
+In their worst-case scenario, a coordinated cyber-attack on 15 Asian ports would cost $110 billion.
+Additionally, 92% of the estimated costs from the cyber-attack are uninsured.

 OT cybersecurity isn't just a must-have for ships and vessels.
 Onshore operations, ports, and terminals must also secure and protect their operations.